NathanWS360/Analysis-of-Reception-of-Samuel-L.-Jackson-Movies/README.md

 ### Tools Used

-- Microsoft Excel, for data cleaning
+- Microsoft Excel, for data cleaning and viewing.
-- RStudio, for data analysis and visual output
+- RStudio, for data analysis and visual output.
-- Microsoft Word, for composing the final report
+- Microsoft Word, for composing the final report.

 ### Data Cleaning